dongzhblake/LDER-GE/README.md

 :exclamation: NOTE: Please keep the download path the SAME with that used in function `runLDER`.

-## :rocket: Estimation of heritability and inflation factor
+## :rocket: Estimation of GE proportion
 The main funcion can be run with:

 ```r